trambarhq/relaks-event-emitter/README.md

 async function waitForDecision(void): void
 ```

-This method is used by the event emitter itself.
+A method used by the event emitter itself.
 If a `postponeDefault()` was called on the event, wait for the fulfillment of the promise given.
 Resolve immediately otherwise.